trivedikushal/SpringBoot/README.md

 File named InterviewScheduler.postman_collection.json contains the information of all the APIs of the project and that can be run directly on the postman.

+UI for all the APIs will be available soon.